 From your ancestry to your genealogy, and even all the way down to your health, 23andMe’s DNA Testing Kit provides you with a comprehensive understanding of who you are.

-As one of the biggest competitors in the direct-to-consumer DNA testing market, 23andMe offers clear-cut results that put your history and health into perspective via your test of choice.
+As one of the biggest competitors in the direct-to-consumer genetic testing market, 23andMe offers clear-cut results that put your history and health into perspective via your test of choice.

 Similar to an autosomal DNA test, the 23andMe testing kit takes into account information from your 22 chromosomes.
 What makes it different is that it also takes information from your sex-linked 23rd chromosome, which rounds off the results to provide you with more in-depth findings.